• Home

 Chicago Second Bathroom Cost Reality

 If you've ever experienced the morning bathroom shuffle in a one-bathroom Chicago home, you know the pain.
 Or maybe you're tired of guests traipsing through your bedroom to use the only facilities.
-After helping 150+ Chicago families add second bathrooms, Assembly Squad knows exactly what it takes to solve this problem - from navigating Chicago's permit maze to dealing with 100-year-old plumbing.
+After completing 500+ renovation projects — including 150+ second bathroom additions across Chicago — Assembly Squad Remodeling knows exactly what it takes to solve this problem, from navigating Chicago's permit maze to dealing with 100-year-old plumbing.

 Adding a second bathroom isn't just about convenience (though that morning peace is priceless).
 In Chicago's competitive real estate market, homes with only one bathroom sell for 15-20% less and sit on the market 40% longer.
 Whether you're planning to sell or stay forever, that second bathroom transforms daily life and property value.